 LIHU‘E — The state Department of Health Kaua‘i District Health Office reported two new cases of COVID-19 on Tuesday.

-Tuesday’s reported cases brings the number of active cases to nine, with 233 cumulative cases.
-Kaua‘i’s cumulative case count includes 198 confirmed locally, two probable, and 33 positive cases diagnosed elsewhere, as they received their pre-travel test results after arriving on island.
+Tuesday’s cases bring the number of active cases to 16, with 380 cumulative cases.
+Kaua‘i’s cumulative case count includes 337 confirmed locally, three probable, and 40 positive cases diagnosed elsewhere, as they received their pre-travel test results after arriving on island.

 Free testing at the Kaua‘i War Memorial Convention Hall in Lihu‘e is available weekdays from 8 a.m. to 3:30 p.m. on a first-come, first-served basis.
 Testing is also available through primary-care physicians, hospitals and urgent-care clinics.
 Contact providers for more information.

 If you have symptoms or are feeling sick, you should isolate yourself immediately, stay away from household members, and not go out — including to work or school — unless you are seeking testing or getting health care.
 Those who have been vaccinated should still be tested if they believe they may have been exposed or if they feel sick.

 Residents aged 18 and older are eligible for any vaccine available at pharmacies, hospitals and clinics.
 The Pfizer vaccine has been authorized for use in those 12 years of age and older, and appointments are available at hospitals and pharmacies for this age group.

 Vaccination is free and widely available on the island, including on weekends and evenings and pop-up vaccination opportunities at community sites.
 Many vaccination sites accept walk-ins.
 For details, visit kauai.gov/vaccine.
 Those who plan to travel can protect themselves and their families by being fully vaccinated before traveling.